 The human resources, health and compensation committee reviewed total target direct compensation against our peers, and approved changes for the CEO and the other named executives in February 2020, to reflect changes in our business and more closely align compensation with our compensation comparator group.
 This resulted in an increase in base salaries and long-term incentive targets.
-There will be no increases to the base salaries of the CEO and the target compensation mix is not expected to change in 2021.
+There will be no increases to the base salaries of the CEO and the other named executives in 2021, and the target compensation mix is not expected to change in 2021.
 Compensation is targeted at the median of our compensation comparator group (see page 67).